 COMPUTER GAME TECHNOLOGIES * VIRTUAL REALITY * VIRTUAL CHARACTERS AND CROWDS * URBAN PERCEPTIONThe images above are from student projects that I’ve supervised in courses I teach or am affiliated with, including DD1354, DH2323, DT2350, DD1392 MVK, SA104X, DD2463 (Advanced Individual Course), DD3336 and Exjobb (Master thesis).
-I have a large variety of potential projects available to all levels and backgrounds of students at KTH relating to the areas of real-time computer graphics and animation, computer game technologies, perceptual computing and procedural generation.
-Application areas range from architecture and urban modelling (using VR technologies such as the Oculus Rift), to pedestrian behaviour and interaction with full-sized virtual humanoids using devices such as the Kinect and Leap Motion.
-Contact me if you would like to investigate possibilities for project work.
-Some ideas are below.
+I have a large variety of projects available to all levels and backgrounds of students at KTH.
+They relate to the areas of real-time computer graphics and animation, computer game technologies, perceptual computing and procedural generation.
+Applications range from architecture and urban modelling (using VR technologies such as the Oculus Rift, VIVE), to pedestrian behaviour and interaction with full-sized virtual humanoids using devices such as the Kinect and Leap Motion.
+Some project ideas are below.
 Note that many of these project areas include the opportunity to collaborate with research groups both within and outside KTH.
 You may obtain a further idea of the types of project areas that I typically supervise from the blogs here, here and here.
 PROJECT IDEASHere are some examples of general project areas/ideas (with links to further references): 1) Scheduling algorithm for simulating the routines of autonomous pedestrians in a virtual KTH campus , .
 2) Emotion recognition and mirroring game using virtual characters' facial expressions and body motions for learning scenarios between robots, agents and children .
 3) Inverse procedural generation techniques for the automatic generation of stylised virtual urban environments , , .
 4) Machine learning and data-driven approaches from mobile robotics applied to the simulation of small groups of virtual agents , .
 5) A (crowd-sourcing) tool using computer game technologies to investigate the perception of urban environments with a view to enhancing human well-being , .
 6) Automatic variation of the graphical appearance of virtual characters for rendering plausible looking crowd scenarios using limited numbers of models , .
+Feel free, of course, to contact me with a suggestion for your own topic.
+Note that, since I am already supervising a large number of projects, ideas fitting in some way into the themes on this page are more likely to be accepted.
+The themes and projects I propose are also guaranteed to be scientifically and commercially significant and, if desired, lead to publishable material.

 Christopher PetersAssociate Professor (Docent)Computational Science and Technology Department (CST)School of Computer Science and Communication (CSC)KTH Royal Institute of TechnologySweden